Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 The beach is watched by lifeguards all summer, and along with changing rooms and showers there are two snack bars just behind.

-The beach is part of a 150-acre park, etched with trails and sprinkled with historic buildings from the old estate of the banker and railroad tycoon John Kennedy Tod (1852-1925).
-The Bruce Museum Seaside Center can be found at the park, and has exhibits about the beach and touch tanks.
+The beach is part of a 150-acre park, etched with trails and sprinkled with historic buildings.
+These are from the old estate of the banker and railroad tycoon John Kennedy Tod (1852-1925).

-The sunset are fabulous at Greenwich Point Park, and on a clear day you can make out the Manhattan skyline from the beach.
+I fell in love with the sunsets at Greenwich Point Park, and on a clear day you can make out the Manhattan skyline from the beach.

 6. Island Ferries

-June to September you can head down to the ferry dock off Arch Street to catch a boat to one of Greenwich’s islands in Long Island Sound.
+June through mid-September you can head down to the ferry dock off Arch Street to catch a boat to one of Greenwich’s islands in Long Island Sound.
+These run hourly or half-hourly, and as you’d expect there are more services on weekends.

-Great Captain Island is the better served of the two destinations and has an impressive granite lighthouse dating back to 1868.
-After disembarking you can set off along the island’s walking trails among oaks and hickory, go birding, take a picnic or lounge at one of the beach areas.
+After disembarking you can set off along the island’s walking trails among oaks and hickory.
+You can also go birding, take a picnic or lounge at one of the beach areas.

 7. Fjord Fish Market, Cos Cob

-There’s a superb selection of premium, responsibly sourced cod, scallops, oysters, lobster, salmon , shrimp and a lot more besides.
+There’s a superb selection of premium, responsibly sourced cod, scallops, oysters, lobster, salmon, shrimp and a lot more besides.

 8. Diane’s Books